Code-Institute-Submissions/SleepyMan93-User-Centric-Frontend-Milestone-Project/README.md

 - [Bootstrap](https://getbootstrap.com/)
     - Bootstrap is used to create the building blocks for a user friendly, mobile-first design.
 It incorporates JavaScript, CSS and HTML functions.

+# Testing

+## Buttons

+- Sidepanel Collapsable:
+> i.
+Tested button on computer, mobile and tablet.
+Sidepanel opens to reveal nav links correctly

+> ii.
+Tested the close button on computer, mobile and tablet.
+Button closes the Sidepanel without issue.

+> iii.
+Tested all the nav links on computer, mobile and tablet.
+They all navigate to their corrosponding sections and hover color change works for each link.

+- Account Nav Button:
+> i.
+Tested button on computer, mobile and tablet.
+The account icon opens up the modal sign up form everytime.

+> ii.
+Submit button produces no message because I have dont have the appropriate database knowledge yet to store account information but inputs are required.

+> iii.
+Close button has been tested on computer, mobile and tablet.
+Each time it produces the correc response and closes the modal.

+- Social Bar Icons:
+> i.
+Tested all social icon buttons on computer, mobile and tablet.
+Each icon takes you to the correct address which will be the The Rills page for each domain. ie.
+The Facebook icon will take you to their homepage.

+- Shopping Panels:
+> i.
+Probably the most important section in terms of the artist brief.
+Styled the buttons to be big and bold, attracting the user.
+The Merch button takes you directly to The Rills bandcamp page which is the only place you can purcahse their Classic T Shirt.
+The button works on computer, mobile and tablet.

+## Viewport Response

+## issues

+## Bugs

+## Styling

+## Code Validation

 # Navbar
 - Used navbar-custom to manipulate the background colour.
 Same principle was applied to the toggler-icon, using the custom class allowed me to change the colour and size to fit the site.